Microsoft-community/Community-website/wiki/installing-and-updating-drivers.md

 <img src="./img/installing-and-updating-drivers/troubleshooting/hardware-change-restart-prompt.png" alt="The prompt to restart your computer, shown after rolling back a driver." width=500px>

 ### Safe Mode
+Safe mode is a diagnostic tool, which loads Windows with only the essential drivers.
+This allows you to access Windows even if the problematic driver is causing issues during normal boot.
 1. Enter Safe Mode: